 - lower sensitivity in case of a low weight of placenta (occurs in trisomy 18 and trisomy 13), which is characterized by low levels of PAPP-A;

 Attention!
-NIPT examination does not replace an ultrasound examination of the first trimester.
-An ultrasound examination allows to assess early fetal anatomy and exclude its major anomalies whether or not connected with genetic syndromes.
+NIPT examination does not replace a first trimester ultrasound scan.
+An ultrasound scan allows to assess early fetal anatomy and exclude its major anomalies whether or not connected with genetic syndromes.
 This type of anomalies is highly more common than genetic syndromes and constitutes ab.
 66% of all fetal problems.
 For comparison, the Down syndrome constitutes only 10-15% of them.
 If you decide on fetal evaluation of the highest standard, the best option would be to perform an ultrasound scan together with the assessment of early fetal anatomy at 12 weeks of gestation, and then to take blood samples for high sensitivity NIPT tests.

 - links to information concerning NIPT testing: